EggPool/Vanozy/README.md

 Example output (do **not** use these addresses ever irl, since their seeds are now public)

 Command was `python3 Vanozy.py -p 1 -m 5 -c find EGG`
 That is One process, stop after 5 matches, case sensitive, look for 'EGG'
+(Example from outdated version)
 ```
 Looking for 'EGG' Case sensitive with 1 processes
 id__88RPxdoK9Koq-kBtRnDTCmMpEGG1H-71Y15jmDKwA2nVPtInY5Ud 8cf180d5ed26d5d9-f1491ccd69b5955b-d89e9a41abc1c1e8-1153566b5f8c25b7